waynodiablo/Oystercard/bookmark_manager/17_multiple_tags.md

 ```
 As a time-pressed user
-So that I can organise my many links into different categories for ease of search
+So that I can organise my links into different categories for ease of search
 I would like to add tags to the links in my bookmark manager
 ```

-You've done all this before so let's also do a bit of configuration management and set up Rake tasks to allow us to effectively manager the state of the database.
+You've done all this before so let's also do a bit of configuration management and set up Rake tasks to allow us to effectively manage the state of the database.

 ## Learning Objectives covered